 Meet the maker of Coqlicorne Gin

-The Coqlicorne distillery is a small artisanal distillery located in a former cider house in the quiet village of Nogent-le-Bernard, in the Pays de la Loire region, on the edge of the Perche National Park.
-The name of the distillery Coqlicorne comes from the national animals of the Scottish and French distillers and founders: Liam Hope, the Scottish distiller, his partner Laure-Anne and the French distiller Ugo Fuchs.
+The Coqlicorne distillery is a small artisanal distillery located in a former cider house in the quiet village of Nogent-le-Bernard, in the Pays de la Loire, on the edge of the Perche National Park.
+The name of the distillery Coqlicorne comes from the national animals of the Scottish and French distillers and founders: Liam Hope, the Scottish distiller, his partner Laure-Anne, and the French distiller Ugo Fuchs.
 The Gallic rooster represents France and the unicorn is the national symbol of Scotland.
 Coqlicorne was born and perfectly symbolizes the symbiosis between the two cultures, very present in all the products of the Coqlicorne distillery.

 Leave a comment